wanyamae/airbnb-clone-project/README.md

 - Listings: `listing_id, title, description, price, user_id (owner)`
 - Bookings: `booking_id, user_id, listing_id, start_date, end_date`
 - Reviews: `review_id, user_id, listing_id, rating, comment`

+# Feature Breakdown

+## User Management
+Allows users to register, log in, and manage their profiles securely.
+This feature ensures that only authenticated users can access certain functionalities, such as booking properties or leaving reviews.

+## Property Management
+Enables property owners to list new properties, update details, and manage availability.
+This feature is essential for keeping the platform’s listings up-to-date and providing users with accurate information.

+## Booking System
+Lets users search for available properties, make reservations, and manage their bookings.
+This system handles date selection, availability checks, and booking confirmations, ensuring a smooth reservation process.

+## Review and Rating System
+Allows guests to leave reviews and ratings for properties they have stayed in.
+This feature helps maintain trust and transparency within the platform by providing feedback for future guests and property owners.

+## Search and Filtering
+Provides users with the ability to search for properties based on location, price, amenities, and other criteria.
+This makes it easier for users to find listings that match their preferences.

+## Messaging System
+Facilitates communication between guests and property owners through a built-in messaging platform.
+This ensures that users can ask questions and clarify details before making a booking.